oakes/java-assignments/week1.md

     * Scenarios - A data structure that holds...
       * The points scored for each player on a basketball team
       * Web browser history
+      * Every keyboard code and the character it represents

 ### Day 2